osanj/osanj.github.io/content/post/visualizing-sphere-integrals/index.md

 $$

-Now, with increasing $$n$$ our approximation becomes more precise.
+Now, with increasing $n$ our approximation becomes more precise.
 In the limit we can drop the tangent because of the [small angle approximation](https://en.wikipedia.org/wiki/Small-angle_approximation).

 $$
 \begin{aligned}